twolivesleft/Codea4-Docs/_sources/api/physics2d.rst.txt

       :param radius: The radius of the circle
       :type radius: number

-      :param radius: The local x offset of the circle
+      :param offsetX: The local x offset of the circle
       :type radius: number

-      :param radius: The local y offset of the circle
+      :param offsetY: The local y offset of the circle
       :type radius: number

       :return: The new circle collider